-A sprained ankle is the most common athletic-related injury.
+If this story sounds familiar, there’s a reason for it.
+A sprained ankle is the most common athletic-related injury, according to a 2020 study.
 A broken ankle is a more severe ankle injury, and it’s important to see a physician or physical therapist to determine a proper diagnosis of what kind of an ankle injury you have sustained.
 Regardless, if you’re like our friend Charlie, you’re probably very anxious to return to exercise and are desperate to have your ankle recover faster.

-This guide will discuss some good methods you can use to help recover from your ankle injury and get back into the game.
+This guide will discuss a few methods you can use to help recover from your ankle injury and get back into your sport.
 But before we dive into how to recover, it’s important to understand some basics about the ankle itself and the different grades of injury.

 Anatomy of the Ankle